-All companies know strong sales require a great sales team.
+All companies know strong sales requires a great sales team, so they have to hire top salespeople.
 Yet most companies still wing it when it comes to selecting sales staff.
-Many rely on the gut-intuition of sales managers to select candidates.
-When folks base important decisions on just their gut, they often get crappy results.
-In sales staff selection, this means companies wind up hiring under-performing salespeople who flame out quickly.
+When prospecting, many rely on the gut intuition of sales managers to select candidates.
+When folks base essential decisions on their gut, they often get crappy results.
+In sales staff selection, companies hire underperforming salespeople who flame out quickly.
 To hire top salespeople, you need the right system.

 It’s a brutally competitive environment for most companies.
-If your company is better than your competitors, in selecting sales staff, you can smash your competition.
+If your company is better than your competitors, you can smash your competition by selecting sales staff.

-Why Companies Don’t Do Better In Salesperson Selection
+Why Companies Don’t Do Better When Prospecting Salespeople

-HR Daily Advisor reports that hiring the wrong salesperson in a high tech company can cost the company $2 million+ per year.
-The cost is in wasted training, salary benefits and lost sales.
-You not only lose money, if the person is really bad, you may damage your reputation with potential customers for years to come.
+HR Daily Advisor reports that hiring the wrong salesperson in a high-tech company can cost the company $2 million+ per year.
+The cost is wasted training, salary benefits, and lost sales.
+You not only lose money, but if the person is awful, you may damage your reputation with potential customers for years to come.

 If folks know it’s important to hire right and expensive to hire wrong, why don’t they do a better job?
-Well, hiring the right way is hard and most folks don’t even know how to do it right.
+Hiring the right way is hard; most folks don’t even know how to do it right.

 The Right Way to Hire Top Salespeople

 First: Determine How Success Is Defined In Your Environment

 Before you can predict performance, you must define it.
 You must understand what it takes your salespeople to be successful in your sales environment.

 Best practices for defining success include conducting a job analysis where you look at your top and bottom performers.
 Staff-selection experts commonly refer to this as a “benchmark.”
 With a job analysis, you identify the most critical factors of your sales job.